mondaycom/monday-code-quickstarts/quickstart-node/README.md

 ### Error Handling

 * Example of global error handler middleware
-* Example of Monday API error handler middleware
+* Example of Monday API error handling middleware

 If you want to learn more about how to send appropriate error messages from your app to monday automations click [here](https://developer.monday.com/apps/docs/error-handling).